-Business Owner/CEO: “How are the numbers looking this quarter?”
+Business Owner/CEO: “How are the numbers looking this month/quarter?”

-VP of Sales: “Things are going pretty good, we just need a couple more deals to close out the quarter.”
+VP of Sales: “Things are going pretty good, we just need to close a couple of more deals to hit our number.”

 VP of Sales: “Ah…well….I guess we need a few more deals”